-OSCAR: I heard some people talking about it on the bus... sounds like it's getting pretty popular... the lame teenager is awesome-he-I mean they-are like the Robin Hood of this competition.
+OSCAR: I heard some people talking about it on the bus... sounds like it's getting pretty popular... the lame teenager is awesome-he-I mean

 CLASS DISCUSSIONS: "Should I post this?"

 In #whatsurbox, Oscar begins posting nasty things about his peers out of impulse.
 Impulse is not generally a word that we think about when it comes to posting online, but once something is on the internet, it's very hard to take back.
 Before posting something online, it's very important to think about what information you are releasing to the public.
 Teach these Internet safety rules to your students and ask them to share rules of their own to the class.